Kyai Haji Yahya Cholil Staquf

 Yahya Cholil Staquf serves as General Chairman of the Nahdlatul Ulama ((NU), or “Awakening of Scholars”) Central Board.
 As the world’s largest Muslim organisation—with over 90 million members and 21,000 madrasahs—the Nahdlatul Ulama adheres to the traditions of Sunni Islam, and teaches that the primary message of Islam is universal love and compassion.

-Source of Influence: Administration of Religious Affairs
+Source of Influence: Administration of Religious Affairs, Political

 Influence: Leader of approximately 50 million members of the Nahdlatul Ulama